magesuite/smile-docker-boilerplate/docs/01-install.md

    make install
    ```

-   It will install and configure Magento by running setup:install (as well as several other commands, such as deploy:mode:set).
+   It will install Magento (or reconfigure it if a dump was imported) by running setup:install (as well as several other commands, such as deploy:mode:set).

    If you get the following error: "Could not connect to the Amqp Server", just run the command again.

-5. If you already had a .gitlab-ci.yml file in your Magento codebase, you might want to update it with the contents of [docker/templates/magento/.gitlab-ci.yml](../docker/templates/magento/.gitlab-ci.yml)
+5. The files located in the directory "docker/templates/magento" were automatically moved to the Magento subdirectory (.gitignore, .gitlab-ci.yml and code analysis config files).
-   (you will have to manually replace "{php_ci_version}" with a valid php version, e.g. "81").
+   You must check if the contents of these files need to be updated.
-   Same with the [.gitignore](../docker/templates/magento/.gitignore) file.
+   For example, you might need to add a missing location in .gitignore, or change the coding standard used in phpcs.xml.dist.
+By default, the coding standard used is [SmileLab](https://github.com/Smile-SA/magento2-smilelab-phpcs).

 Magento is now installed.
-You can move to the next step: [checking if the Magento store is available](#accessing-the-magento-store).
+You can move to the next step: [checking if the Magento store is available](#3-accessing-the-magento-store).

-## Accessing the Magento Store
+## 3. Accessing the Magento Store

 1. First, execute the following command to launch the containers that were not yet started: